Founding Editor (she/her)

 Paige Lalain is a Best of the Net-nominated essayist and professional editor based in Michigan’s thumb.
 She has a degree in creative writing with a specialization in literary nonfiction from Oakland University.
 A Creative Writing for Therapeutic Purposes (CWTP) practitioner, Paige has guest lectured in a master’s program and held workshops with people in the U.S. and abroad.
 Paige’s passion is helping others write, reflect on, take pride in, and make peace with their personal narratives.

-Fiction Editor (she/her)
+Head Fiction Editor

 Fija Callaghan is a storyteller who writes poetry, love letters, and fiction that can be found in a range of literary journals and magazines in print and across the web.
 You might see her sitting in a café with a notebook, sunning on the docks of the Portobello Canal, or looking out at the sea and wondering what it would be like to have fins.